classicrob/simply-jekyll/_notes/There is no curriculum of everything you should know.md

 ---
+title: There is no curriculum of everything you should know
 ---
 People often ask me what they need to read in order to do [[Behavioral Product Strategy]].
 My answer? **There is no curriculum of everything you should know.**

 ### I’ve found the following useful: